-Supplies of this tag can be requested through the TAGO Portal.
+Supplies of this tag in both German and English can be requested through the TAGO Portal.
 Refer also to GHM Part 1 chapter 3.1 General

 5.3.3.8 Freight-type goods

 Carriage of freight-type goods principally is possible if space is available.
 Prior notification should be received from TAGO Network Operations.